TeamCodeStream/codestream-guide/docs/src/workflow/feedback-requests.md

 description:
 ---

-**Feedback Requests are currently available in CodeStream’s extensions for VS Code, JetBrains, and Visual Studio.**

 CodeStream's Feedback Requests are powerful enough to use for tradtional end-of-cycle code reviews, but at the same time they're so easy and flexible that you can use them throughout the development process to get quick feedback